entando/entando-docs/vuepress/docs/v6.3.2/docs/releases/README.md

 ### Apple M1
   - Entando does not currently support ARM64 architecture and cannot be installed on newer Macs built with the Apple M1 processor.
 Solutions are under investigation.

+### Docker Hub Account Names
+  - The microservice deployment of an Entando plugin will fail if the associated Docker Hub account name is purely numeric (as opposed to alphanumeric).

 ### Entando Component Generator
   - The default "detail" widget generated for the entities doesn't work out of the box.
   - Local keycloak loses state across restarts when using --no-recreate option

 ### GKE